Cost Accounting Course

-- Activity Based Costing: In this section, you will learn the fundamentals of activity based costing.
-Then the instructor will take you through an example of activity based costing.
-Then you will learn about total cost using activity based costing.
-Finally, you will learn about cost driver and volume of cost driver in activity based costing.
+- Activity-Based Costing: In this section, you will learn the fundamentals of activity-based costing.
+Then the instructor will take you through an example of activity-based costing.
+Then you will learn about the total cost using activity-based costing.
+Finally, you will learn about the cost driver and the volume of the cost driver in activity-based costing.

 Cost Accounting: 03 – Cost Allocation and Analysis

 - Cost Allocation and Analysis: This is the third sub-course of the cost accounting course.
 This cost accounting course is designed for intermediate students.